tensorflow/transform/getting_started.md

 is represented in-memory or on-disk.

-The first argument to `ColumnSchema` specifies the `Domain` which includes the data type and richer infomation such as ranges.
+The first argument to `ColumnSchema` specifies the `Domain` which includes the data type and richer information such as ranges.
 In our case we only specify the data type and use a helper function to create the `Domain`.
 The second argument provides a list of `Axis` objects describing the shape of the tensor.
 In our example the shape has no axes because the values are scalars (rank 0 tensors).